The following blog article was updated in January 2022.

-To file a lawsuit on behalf of a minor, a petition is sent to the court to appoint a guardian for the claim.
+To file a lawsuit on a minor’s behalf, a petition is sent to the court to appoint a guardian for the claim.
 Usually, the guardian is the child’s parents.
 However, there are instances when the courts will appoint someone other than the minor’s parents.

 For example, if the child is injured in an accident caused by one of the parents, then a parent is not suitable for guardianship.
 The parent’s obvious conflict of interest would impede his or her ability to look out for the child’s best interests in the lawsuit; therefore, the courts would typically appoint a third-party guardian who has no stake in the outcome of the lawsuit.
 If there is any chance that the defense will use the parents as part of the blame for the child’s injury, it is best to seek a third-party guardian.

 The Process of Filing on Behalf of a Child in Washington

 Once a guardian is appointed, that guardian files the lawsuit on behalf of the child.
-From there, the process is like an adult filing a lawsuit for him or herself.
+From there, the all process is like an adult filing a lawsuit for him or herself.
 There is a summons and complaint filed with the clerk, and the guardian pays the filing fee at the time when the suit is filed.

-The summons informs the defendant about the personal injury lawsuit, and provides them with time to respond to the lawsuit.
+The summons informs the defendant about the personal injury lawsuit and provides them with time to respond to the lawsuit.
 The complaint, on the other hand, discusses the action and what the defendant has allegedly done to warrant the suit.
 The complaint has specific requirements, and it must be specific.
-Therefore, it is best if an attorney completes the complaint on behalf of the plaintiff.
+Thus, it is best if an attorney completes the complaint on behalf of the plaintiff.